 INC13_FINAL was also created in a similar manner, by mutating the data so that the “trans_crop_name” was transposed to displaying the actual name of the transformed crop assigned to its own column, instead of a series of numbers displayed under one variable “trans_crop_name”.

-[1] The datasets and documentation was written in the Queen’s English, when quoting said documentation this paper will use the language as it appears in the documentation, when writing it will continue to be written in American English style. female_help, data = nh_profile_base)
+[1] The datasets and documentation was written in the Queen’s English, when quoting said documentation this paper will use the language as it appears in the documentation, when writing it will continue to be written in American English style.

+In assessing the impact, the DTC-4 assessed 7 hypotheses to identify the influences on annual agricultural profits:

+1. Education positively affects expected annual profits.

+2. Age positively affects expected annual profits.

+3. More male members in a household positively affects expected annual profits.

+4. More female members do not have a positively affects expected annual profits.

+5. More male hire helped positively affects expected annual profits.

+6. More female hired help positively affects expected annual profits.

+7. The location of the household does have an affect on expected annual profits.

+Review of different combination of household variables lead to the following model (bkwd_1_a) being adopted as representing their influence on profit.

+lm(profit ~ factor(district) + factor(loc2) +

+av_hh_age + male + female + male_help +

+I(male_help^2) + female_help, data = nh_profile_base)

 The base model (bkwd_base) that is used for comparison is: